elysiumstation/black/docs/users/governance/process.md

 There are four criteria:

-1. A minimum deposit of 500 PLANQ is required for the proposal to enter the voting period
+1. A minimum deposit of 500 BLACK is required for the proposal to enter the voting period
    - anyone may contribute to this deposit
    - the deposit must be reached within 3 days (this is the deposit period)
 2. A minimum of 33.4% of the network's voting power (quorum) is required to participate to make the proposal valid